go-resty/docs/content/docs/allow-payload-on.md

 So Resty, by default, disallows the request payload on GET and DELETE HTTP verbs.

 Some systems, in real-world use, request payloads on GET and DELETE.
-Resty provides explicit methods to enable payloads for these verbs.
+Resty provides explicit methods to enable payload for these verbs.

 ## Methods